-Or you could pay £/$600 for gym membership and watch TV whilst cycling nowhere in an air-conditioned room of headphoned-people.
+Or you could pay £/$600 for a gym membership and watch TV whilst cycling nowhere in an air-conditioned room of headphoned people.

 My 5k Age Graded performance is around 80%.
 It goes up and down depending on how honest I feel!
 If yours is higher then you can take everything I say in this blog with a pinch of salt as you probably know better than me.
 Even if you don’t know better than me, whatever you are doing seems to be working…write a blog!
 If you help one person you will have done a fine thing.

-I also ‘go on a bit’ about Duathlons and Triathlons on the basis that: Standard distance Duathlons have a 5k run at the end (10km run: 40km cycle: 5km Run); Sprint Duathlons have a 5k run at the start (5km run: 20km cycle: 2.5 km run); and Sprint Triathlons have a 5k at the end (800m swim: 20 km cycle: 5km run).
+I also talk about Duathlons and Triathlons on the basis that: Standard distance Duathlons have a 5k run at the end (10km run: 40km cycle: 5km Run); Sprint Duathlons have a 5k run at the start (5km run: 20km cycle: 2.5 km run); and Sprint Triathlons have a 5k at the end (800m swim: 20 km cycle: 5km run).

 Like many other people I put my time back into my sports helping with race organisation, marshalling and the like.

-Actually, for me, 5k was a route into duathlon and then triathlon.
-Handy when you have a running injury.
+For me, 5k was a route into duathlon and then triathlon.
 Duathlon and triathlon gave me a chance of ‘achieving something’ as, with a bit of time and hard effort, many of us ‘normal’ people can actually get medals – sometimes even on the Age Group international stage – it’s hard, but not as hard as you might think.

-Being a 5k champion is a little trickier.
-If you look for http://atriathlete.com you will see it points back here – maybe ‘A’ triathlete would have been a little less self-aggrandizing than ‘THE’ 5k runner?
-Oh well, sorry. the 5krunner came several years earlier and I didn’t really think about what I was doing at the time – I only mention this as some people seem to take offence to the domain name.
+Being a global 5k champion is a little trickier, so maybe ‘A’ triathlete or ‘JUST A’ duathlete would have been a little less self-aggrandizing website title than ‘THE’ 5k runner?
+Oh well, sorry. the5krunner came several years earlier and I didn’t really think about what I was doing at the time – I only mention this as some people seem to take offence to the domain name.
 Which is a bit weird IMO.

-To avoid doubt: Mo Farah is THE5KRUNNER – I am the always-lowercased, much more insignificant version.
+To avoid doubt: Mo Farah is/was THE5KRUNNER – I am the always-lowercased version.

-Gadgets are key to our engagement in the sport – even when injured 🙂 I started doing a few gadget reviews and it’s got a bit out of hand.
-Still it’s good to do what you enjoy and hopefully, too it will help someone, somewhere make an informed purchase.
+Gadgets are key to our engagement in the sport – even when injured 🙂 I like the insights that come from sports gadgets and I like how they can focus my training.
+As a result, I started doing a few gadget reviews and it’s got a bit out of hand.
+Still, it’s good to do what you enjoy and hopefully, it will help someone, somewhere make an informed purchase.

-If you are thinking of copying what I do with the intention of getting lots of free stuff, some words of warning “MOST GADGET COMPANIES USE PR AGENCIES WHO LOAN YOU DEVICES TO REVIEW – THEY EXPECT THEM BACK” – yes you can get trivial freebies but you won’t be getting a new aero helmet or bike or Edge 1000 any time soon by writing a blog – for example Garmin have a strict global 2 month loan policy for EVERYONE.
+If you are thinking of copying what I do with the intention of getting lots of free stuff, some words of warning “MOST GADGET COMPANIES USE PR AGENCIES WHO LOAN YOU DEVICES TO REVIEW – THEY EXPECT THEM BACK” – yes you can get trivial freebies but you won’t be getting a new aero helmet or bike or Edge 1060 any time soon by writing a blog – for example, Garmin has a strict global 2-month loan policy.
 If you are dcrainmaker or 220-triathlon, you might command a freebie, and no doubt you would return such items to maintain your integrity and independence from the ‘big boys’ like Garmin.

-I used to have an hilarious ‘pinch of salt’ phrase as part of the strapline – that meant please don’t take what this blog says as gospel truth, no-one here claims to have a PHD in Sports Guruism & Gadgetry.
-If you don’t agree tell us nicely and we’ll argue our case or back down as appropriate.
+I used to have a hilarious ‘pinch of salt’ phrase as part of the strapline – that meant please don’t take what this blog says as gospel truth, no one here claims to have a PhD in Sports Guruism & Gadgetry.
+If you don’t agree then please comment nicely after the offending article and we’ll argue our case or back down as appropriate.

-Hopefully this blog is written in a gender-neutral way.
+Hopefully, this blog is always written in a gender-neutral manner.
 I’m not a raving liberal-egalitarian, I just want to take all that ‘other stuff’ out of what I am writing about.
 I do sometimes write about men-specific and women-specific issues.
 But not often.
 You may well assume I am a white, middle-class, atheistic, lycra-clad male living in Chelsea.
 Really; I’m not.